pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Notifications
 =============

-This section discusses how a notification log of the domain events of an application can be used to update views of the application state.
+This section discusses how the state of an event sourced application can be projected from the application's domain events.

-Other sections in this documentation show how the domain events of an entity or aggregate are placed in sequence, and projected to obtain the state of an object.
-With the library's application domain and infrastructure layers, it is possible to obtain the state of entity or aggregate given its ID.
-But how is the ID obtained?

-If a user must sign in using their email address, so long as there is an up-to-date index of user IDs by email address, the email address can be resolved to a user ID.
-To project the application state, we firstly need a sequence of all the events of the application.

-Given a single sequence of events, we need a way to follow them, a way that can work locally and across a network, and also work regardless of whether or the update is synchronous or asynchronous.
+To project the application state accurately, the application's domain events can be placed in a single sequence, the application sequence can be followed as a sequence of notifications, and projections can be updated as notifications are received.

+The library has a simple notification mechanism, a notification log class that presents notification items in a series of linked sections.
+If an application sequence is adapted as a notification log, the application domain events can then be presented as notifications in linked sections.

+A local notification log could be presented by an API in a serialized format e.g. JSON or Atom XML.
+A remote notification log could access the API and present notification items in a series of linked sections, exactly repeating the local notification log.

+Having a notification mechanism that is distinct from the application sequence implementation means that if the raw application sequence were projected into a new sequence of items this is more suitable for a particular purpose, then this new projection could be propagated in the same way as the raw sequence, by using the same notification mechanism.

 .. contents:: :local:

 Propagating events